Chirag-newdev/twixt/Readme.md

 # TwixT – Phase 1

+**UNDER THE GNU PUBLIC LICENSE - FREE FOR USE**

+---

 Turn-based TwixT variant in C. Players place pins, automatically form knight-move links, and win by completing a border-to-border chain.

+---
+## UNIQUE FEATURES

+THIS VERSION USES ANSI ESCAPE SEQUENCES TO NAVIGATE THE TERMINAL.

+(Although it has some issues in minimised windows, it is the most time-efficient way of modifying the console without rerendering)
 ---
 ## Objectives
 - 24×24 fixed board
 - O connects **TOP → BOTTOM**